MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

 `CoreWebView2EnvironmentOptions.IsTrackingPreventionEnabled` property to false to disable the tracking prevention feature for WebView2 before creating environment that also skips the related code and improves the performance.

-TrackingPreventionUserPreference: This API allows you to control levels of tracking prevention for WebView2 which are associated with a profile when the feature is enabled and otherwise TrackingPreventionUserPreference is CoreWebView2TrackingPreventionUserPreferenceKind.Off and can't be changed to other kinds.
+TrackingPreventionLevel: This API allows you to control levels of tracking prevention for WebView2 which are associated with a profile when the feature is enabled and otherwise TrackingPreventionLevel is CoreWebView2TrackingPreventionLevel.Off and can't be changed to other kinds.
 The levels are similar to Edge: `Off`, `Basic`, `Balanced` and `Strict`.

 For reference, in the screenshot below, this API sets the levels of tracking prevention as a WebView2 API.